jaheyns/CfdOF/Readme.md

-# Computional fluid dynamics (CFD) workbench for FreeCAD
+# Computational fluid dynamics (CFD) workbench for FreeCAD

-This workbench aims to help users set up and run CFD analysis.
+This workbench aims to help users set up and run CFD analyses.
 It guides the user in selecting the relevant physics, specifying the material properties, generating a mesh, assigning boundary conditions and setting the solver settings before running the simulation.
 Where possible, best practices are included to improve the stability of the solvers.